• Skip to primary navigation

 July 22, 2019 By Bill Schweber

-Part 1 looked at of isolators and circulators, which are basic RF/microwave passive devices.
-This part looks at couplers and splitters, which are two other basic passive devices.
+Part 1 looked at isolators and circulators, basic RF/microwave passive devices.
+This part looks at couplers and splitters, two other basic passive devices.
 (Attenuators are another important class of passive RF/microwave devices.
 They are not covered here.)

-A: How is coupling and splitting done in the non-RF/microwave world?
+A: How are coupling and splitting done in the non-RF/microwave world?

-Fig 1: An op amp and resistors can be used to implement a multi-input summing circuit; by selection of the various resistor values, the different inputs can be independently scaled to the desired magnitude.
-(Image source: Wikipedia)
+Figure 1: An op amp and resistors can be used to implement a multi-input summing circuit; selecting the various resistor values, the different inputs can be independently scaled to the desired magnitude.
+(Image: Wikipedia)

 The complementary function of splitting a signal can be accomplished with a simple resistive voltage divider, although that approach has many weaknesses.
-Instead, op amps can be used to buffer the split signals and make sure that there is no interaction between the various outputs (Figure 2).
+Instead, op amps can be used to buffer the split signals and ensure no interaction between the various outputs (Figure 2).

 Q: Does this approach work for RF/microwave signals?

-A: It does not work as the frequency gets higher, or the power levels increase.
+A: It does not work as the frequency increases or the power levels increase.
 For RF and microwave signal power, very different approaches are needed.
-Like the op-amp design, the microwave summing circuit – called a coupler – is directional in that the flow of energy has a specific direction defined by design.
+Like the op-amp design, the microwave summing circuit—called a coupler is directional in that the flow of energy has a specific direction defined by design.
 Therefore, these couplers are often called directional couplers.

 Q: What is a directional coupler?

-Fig 3: A directional coupler is a four-port device characterized by signal flow and paths, and quantified using S-parameters in addition to more-common basic parameters.
+Figure 3: A directional coupler is a four-port device characterized by signal flow and paths and quantified using S-parameters in addition to more-common basic parameters.
 (Image: TutorialsPoint/Microwave Engineering)

 Q: What are the primary parameters for a directional coupler?

 A: First, as with most microwave devices, S-parameters are needed to characterize performance fully.
 The basic specifications are similar to those of other microwave components.
-Assuming Port 1 is the incident port, then there Insertion Loss (IL) between Port 1 and Port 2; Isolation (I – the ratio of incident power to the back-reflected power) between Port 1 and Port 4; Coupling (C – the ratio of incident power to the forward power) between Port 1 and Port 3; and Directivity (D – the ratio of forward power to the back power) between Port 3 and Port 4; all are expressed in dB, of course.
+Assuming Port 1 is the incident port, then there is Insertion Loss (IL) between Port 1 and Port 2; Isolation (I – the ratio of incident power to the back-reflected power) between Port 1 and Port 4; Coupling (C – the balance of incident power to the forward power) between Port 1 and Port 3; and Directivity (D—the ratio of forward power to the back power) between Port 3 and Port 4; all are expressed in dB, of course.

 Q: How is a directional coupler actually built?